The CiP Framework is for everyone who is a registered social care practitioner or manager.

 The new Care in Practice (CiP) Framework has been developed and launched to support social care practitioners and managers to develop professionally by providing two interlinked pathways:

-- a qualification pathway to support your career progression.
+a continuous professional learning pathway, and- a qualification pathway to support your career progression.

 The CiP Framework is a flexible framework that social care practitioners can use to learn and develop in their role and areas of practice.
 Social care practitioners and mangers should use both of the CiP Framework pathways by completing continuous professional learning and/or qualifications which aim to ensure practitioners progress through their careers and continue to develop their skills, knowledge, competence and practice.